lorenzgerber/lorenzgerber.github.io/_posts/2019-05-20-ubuntu-cli-image-viewer.markdown

 ---

-# An Ubuntu cli image viwer
+# An Ubuntu cli image/photo viewer
-For some reason, I can never remember a command for an image viewer on Ubuntu.
+For some reason, I can never remember a command for an image/photo viewer on Ubuntu.
 Well, here it is: <br>
 <span style="font-size:xx-large;">eog</span>